Existence of mASD connections on 4-manifolds with cylindrical ends: Gauge fixing and the condition

 \subsection{Gauge fixing}

-We begin by refining our choices of $\delta$ and $\beta$.
-For the former, we assume $\delta/2$ is not in the spectrum of the de Rham operator $d$ on real-valued functions.
-It follows that, for each $1 < q < 4$, there is a constant $\mathfrak{c}_q$ so that \eqncount for all compactly supported real-valued smooth functions $f$, where $q^* = 4q/(4-q)$ is the Sobolev conjugate.
+We begin by refining our choices of $\delta$ and the cut-off function $\beta$ used to create $\mathcal{H}_{out}$.
+For the former, we assume $\delta^2/4$ is not in the spectrum of the Laplacian $\Delta$ on real-valued functions.
+It then follows from Sobolev embedding that, for each $1 < q < 4$, there is a constant $\mathfrak{c}_q$ so that \eqncount for all compactly supported real-valued smooth functions $f$, where $q^* = 4q/(4-q)$ is the Sobolev conjugate.

 As for the cutoff function $\beta\colon \cH \rightarrow \left[0, 1 \right]$, we assume this is chosen so that it has small support in the sense that \eqncount where $\mathfrak{c}_{\mathfrak{g}}$ is the constant from (\ref{eq:defoffrakg}) and $\mathfrak{c}_2$ is the constant from (\ref{eq:24}) with $q = 2$.